-Report No. Report Date Name of Report Observations/ Findings and Recommendations Current Status (Fully Implemented, Substantially Implemented, Incomplete/ Ongoing, or Not Implemented) Fiscal Impact/Other Impact 1 May 25, 2018 TXPHP TXPHP - Operations Increased Referrals (SB202) The passing of SB202 by the 84th Legislature, provided that the Texas Board of Medical Radiologic Technology and the Texas Board of Respiratory Care may make referrals to the TXPHP.
+Report No. Report Date Name of Report Observations/ Findings and Recommendations Current Status (Fully Implemented, Substantially Implemented, Incomplete/ Ongoing, or Not Implemented) Fiscal Impact/Other Impact 1 May 25, 2018 TXPHP Increased Referrals (SB202) The passing of SB202 by the 84th Legislature, provided that the Texas Board of Medical Radiologic Technology and the Texas Board of Respiratory Care may make referrals to the TXPHP.
 This resulted in approximately 48,000 additional possible participants to the program, expanding the possible population by approximately 33% or 1/3.
-The actual referrals in fiscal year 2016 to 50% or 109 referrals in fiscal year 2016 to 50% or 109 referrals in fiscal year 2018, through March 31, 2018.
+The actual referrals in fiscal year 2016 to 50% or 109 referrals in fiscal year 2018 to 50% or 109 referrals in fiscal year 2018 to 50% or 109 referrals in fiscal year 2018, through March 31, 2018.
 Backlog in Referral Interviews & Evaluations The additional referrals, followed closely by the departure of the former TXPHP Medical Director, caused a workload that could not be managed by the remaining staff since the Executive Medical Director position was vacant for approximately three months and it is the only position that is authorized to interview and evaluate a referral for acceptance to the program.
-Various options to address the additional referrals were explored, which consisted of members of the TXPHP Medivacion of participants and in accepting voluntary assistance from the Physician Health and Rehabilitation Advisory Committee; however, since the indemnity of the volunteers was not assured, minimal interviews and evaluations were performed.
-As a result of only one position authorized to perform referral to a strictive Medical Director Position Since fiscal year 2010, the TXPHP has had four different individuals in the Medical Director position, with the current (4) one being in the position less than one year, as of Max, 2018.
-TXPHP Policies & Procedures Manual (Manual) Credition Students TXPHP Policies & Procedures Manual (Manual) TXPHP Policies & Procedures Manual (Manual) one dated 2015 and the other dated March 2018.
-Management initially provided us with the 2015 version and the TXPHP To increase the effectiveness and efficiency in the TXPHP's operations.
+Various options to address the additional referrals were explored, which consisted of members of the TXPHP Governing Board participating in the interview and evaluation of participants and in accepting voluntary assistance from the Physician Health and Rehabilitation Advisory Committee, commonly referred to as the TXPHP Advisory Committee, commonly referred to as the TXPHP Advisory Committee, towever, since the indemnity of the volunteers was not assured, minimal interviews and evaluations were performed.
+As a result of only one position authorized to perform referral interviews and evaluations, the backlog of such interviews and evaluations continues to increase.
+As of July 31, 2017, the backlog was 74; and, has increased to 186 as of March 31, 2018.
+Turnover in Medical Director Position Since fiscal year 2010, the TXPHP has had four different individuals in the Medical Director position, with the current (4th) one being in the position less than one year, as of May, 2018.
+TXPHP Policies & Procedures Manual (Manual) Currently there are two draft versions To increase the effectiveness and efficiency in the TXPHP's operations.